carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 sudo apt-get install iozone3
 ```
 The options we will use for this command are:
+- `-a`: Used to select full automatic mode.
+- `-g`: Set maximum file size (in Kbytes) for auto mode.
 - `-i 0`: write/rewrite.
 - `-i 1`: read/re-read.
 - `-i 2`: random-read/write.